 Our agreements with Issuing Banks and Card Networks require us to comply with Card Network operating rules.
 The Card Networks set these network rules and have discretion to interpret the rules and change them at any time.
 For additional information about regulations relating to network rules, see the section titled "Risk Factors-Risks Relating to Regulation-Our business is subject to extensive regulation and oversight in a variety of areas, directly and indirectly through our relationships with Issuing Banks and Card Networks, which regulations are subject to change and to inconsistent interpretation."
 While changes in the network rules usually relate to pricing, other types of changes could require us to take certain steps to comply or adapt.
 For example, we began to issue cards with chips built in when a network rule changed to enable chip and PIN transactions.
 The termination of the card association registrations held by us or any of the Issuing Banks or any changes to these network rules or how they are interpreted could have a significant impact on our business and financial condition.
-Any changes to or interpretations of the network rules that are inconsistent with the way we or our Issuing Banks currently operate may require us to make changes to our business that could be costly or difficult to implement.
+Any changes to our business that could be costly or difficult to implement.
 If we fail to make such changes or otherwise resolve the issue with the Card Networks, the Card Networks could fine us or prohibit us from processing transactions.
 In addition, violations of the network rules or any failure to maintain good relationships with the Card Networks could impact our ability to receive incentives from them, increase our costs, or otherwise adversely affect our business.